SpazioDati/azkaban-groovy-plugin/Readme.md

 def instanceId = ....

-// register a cleanup-function when flow has finished flowrunner.addListener({ event ->
+// register a cleanup-function when flow has finished onfinish.register {

-  if (event.type == Event.Type.FLOW_FINISHED) {

      // cleanup ec2 instance using instanceId
+     flowrunner.logger.info "Cleanup function"
      ...
 }
-} as EventListener )

 return [ 'aws.instance.host' : '.....'] // result of the script must be a map and it is used as output of the job

 ```

-*Note*: when using the event type `Event.Type.FLOW_FINISHED`, everything logged and printed in that handler,
-is not available in the logs.
-For this reason, Azkaban 2.5 has been patched by Spaziodati, so that the `flowrunner` raises
- also an event with name `FLOW_ON_FINISH` just before closing logger.
-Additionally, since that code is executed at the end of the flow, the `log` object is not available (because that
-logger is binded to the jobrunner), so user should use `flowrunner.logger` logger to output result of
-event handler.
+*Note*: To register execution of function when flow finishes, you could use `flowrunner.addEventListener` and waiting for
+event type `Event.Type.FLOW_FINISHED`.
+This is correct but when Azkaban executes that code, the logger of the `FlowRunner`
+has been already closed, so any message printed by the listener will be hidden.
+Additionally, if an exception is
+thrown during the execution of the listener, no message will be printed and status of the flow won't be affected.
+So you should always use `onfinish.register` that already manages this scenario.
+However, always recall to use `flowrunner.logger` to print message inside that closure, because the `log` object is bind
+to the logger of the job, and most likely that logget has been already closed when the flow is going to finish.

 *Note2*: the `groovy.resolver.<name>` properties couldn't be fetched correctly if some other plugins of your
 Azkaban installation is linking Ivy.